mcellteam/cellblender_tutorials/unimol_reactions.rst

 .. image:: ./images/shared/button_panels/reactions_panel_h.png

 * Click the "plus" sign (**+**) to the right of the **Defined Reactions** box
-* Ignore the error (indicates that you haven't fully defined a reaction yet)
 * Type **a** in the **Reactants** text field
 * Type **NULL** (all upper case) in the **Products** text field
 * Type **5e3** in the **Forward Rate** text field